theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > “ Why   , ” said the Dodo , “ the best      way   to explain it       is to do     it       . ” ( And , as    you
 # .
 NSg/V . .
 V/J  D   NSg  . .
 D+  NPr/VX/J+ NSg/J P  V       NPr/ISg+ VL P  NSg/VX NPr/ISg+ . . .
 V/C .
 NSg/R ISgPl+
 > might     like        to try     the thing  yourself , some   winter day   , I    will   tell  you    how   the
-# NSg/VX/J NSg/V/J/C/P P  NSg/V/J D+  NSg/V+ ISg+     .
-I/J/R+ NSg/V+ NPr+ .
+# NᴹSg/VX/J NSg/V/J/C/P P  NSg/V/J D+  NSg/V+ ISg+     .
+I/J/R+ NSg/V+ NPr🅪+ .
 ISg+ NPr/VX NPr/V ISgPl+ NSg/C D
 > Dodo managed it      . )
 # NSg  V/J     NPr/ISg . .
 >
 #
 > First    it       marked out         a   race   - course , in      a   sort  of circle , ( “ the exact shape
 # NSg/V/J+ NPr/ISg+ V/J    NSg/V/J/R/P D/P NSg/V+ .
 NSg/V  .
 NPr/J/P D/P NSg/V P  NSg/V+ . . .
 D+  V/J+  NSg/V+
 > doesn’t matter    , ” it       said , ) and then    all       the party    were  placed along the course ,
-# V       NSg/V/J+ . .
+# V       N🅪Sg/V/J+ . .
 NPr/ISg+ V/J  . .
 V/C NSg/J/C NSg/I/J/C D+  NSg/V/J+ NSg/V V/J    P     D+  NSg/V  .
 > here     and  there .
 There was no    “ One        , two , three , and away , ” but     they began running
 # NSg/J/R+ V/C+ +     . +     V   NPr/P .
 NSg/I/V/J+ .
 NSg .
 NSg   .
 V/C V/J  . .
 NSg/C/P IPl+ V     NSg/V/J/P
 > when    they liked , and left    off       when    they liked , so        that         it       was not   easy    to know